10up/ElasticPress/README.md

 The WooCommerce feature is compatible with the last two major versions of the [WooCommerce plugin](https://wordpress.org/plugins/woocommerce/).

+## Building Assets

+Simply downloading the repository files is not enough to have the plugin working, as CSS and JavaScript files are built during the release process.
+If you want to use a development version of the plugin you will to run

+`npm install && npm run build`

+[Node.js](https://nodejs.org/en/) (v14) and [npm](https://www.npmjs.com/) (v8) are required.

 ## React Components

 Interested in integrating ElasticPress in your headless WordPress website?
 Check out [ElasticPress React](https://github.com/10up/elasticpress-react).